-4. The number of citizens in Vatican is more or less at 600.
-Majority of the residents consist of the cardinals, Swiss Guards, clergy, nuns, etc.
+4. The number of citizens in Vatican City is more or less at 600.
+Majority of the residents consist of Cardinals, Swiss Guards, clergy, nuns, etc.

 5. The Swiss Guards were hired to provide personal protection to the pope.
 This is the smallest standing army in the world but is made up of highly trained and skilled men.